Trip sitter: During the psychedelic experience

 A sitter typically remains present for the entire experience.
 In some cases, they may actively guide the experience of the user by adjusting their environment or through guided meditation or visualization.
 In other cases, they stay uninvolved except when the user has questions, fears, or needs for which the sitter can provide (such as making sure the user drinks enough water).
 Assistance in facing fears may be especially necessary if the experience turns into a bad trip.
 In order to maintain the immediate well-being of the drug user, it is important for the sitter to know what situations they can or cannot handle on their own, and when to call for professional medical assistance.

 Although the sitter may be called upon to intervene during a difficult situation, bad trip, or medical crisis, the mere presence of a caring sitter is often enough to keep a user comfortable and even enable deeper exploration of the drug's effects.
 The experience of being present during an especially powerful experience, such as when the user reaches new insight into themselves or their beliefs about the nature of the universe, is reportedly quite rewarding.

 After the trip

 A sitter may help the drug user to integrate or understand their experiences when the experience is complete.
 Just as they did before, and during the trip, they may reassure the user about any fears or worries that have occurred.
 This discussion may take place immediately after the drug's effects have worn off, or they may wait until a later date.

+Online services

+The chatroom TripSit, where volunteers offer guidance to people having bad drug experiences, attempts to fulfill a similar function.